 Mistake 5: Missing Policy Deadlines or Requests

-How to Lower the Risk of a Claim Denial
+How to Reduce the Risk of Denied Insurance Claims

-Denied insurance claims often come down to preventable misunderstandings.
-California policyholders who stay organized, communicate clearly, and review their coverage ahead of time put themselves in a stronger position when they need to file a claim.
+Many denied insurance claims result from preventable mistakes.
+California policyholders who stay organized, communicate clearly, and understand their coverage place themselves in a stronger position before filing a claim.

 Southwest Dealers Insurance: Dependable Insurance You Can Trust

-If you need dependable and affordable insurance, look no further than Southwest Dealers Insurance Services.
+If you need dependable and affordable insurance, Southwest Dealers Insurance Services is here to help.

 Our experienced team is here to help you find the right coverage for your needs and budget.
 Get in touch today by telephone (951-547-6600), email (service@sowestinsurance.com), visit us at 702 W 6th St, Corona, CA 92882, or connect with us on Facebook, LinkedIn, and Twitter!